 \subsection{Prior Works}

-Due to the resource sharing between the two functions of communication and radar sensing, there is a natural performance trade-off in ISAC.
-Therefore, the bound of the performance trade-off between the communication and radar sensing was investigated in \cite{chiriyath2017radar} from the information-theoretic perspective, where the radar estimation rate was developed based on the rate distortion theory to unify the metrics of the communication and radar sensing.
+Due to the resource sharing between the two functions of communication and sensing, there is a natural performance trade-off in ISAC.
+Therefore, the bound of the performance trade-off between communication and sensing was investigated in \cite{chiriyath2017radar} from the information-theoretic perspective, where the radar estimation rate was developed based on the rate-distortion theory to unify the metrics of communication and sensing.
 The authors of \cite{guerci2015joint} introduced the concept of radar capacity based on the Hartley capacity measure and investigated the total communication-radar capacity of the integrated system.
-Waveform design is another research aspect and plays a key role for ISAC to achieve the harmony resource sharing and integration gain \cite{liu2021integrated}.
-Early works of the waveform design in ISAC focused on the single-antenna systems.
-For instance, the authors of \cite{moghaddasi2016multifunctional} designed a joint waveform for supporting the communication and radar sensing in a time-division manner, where the trapezoidal frequency-modulated continuous waveform was exploited for radar sensing in the radar cycle while the modulated single frequency carrier appeared in the communication cycle.
+Waveform design is another research aspect and plays a key role for ISAC to achieve harmonious resource sharing and integration gain \cite{liu2021integrated}.
+Early works of waveform design in ISAC focused on the single-antenna systems.
+For instance, the authors of \cite{moghaddasi2016multifunctional} designed a joint waveform for supporting the communication and sensing in a time-division manner, where the trapezoidal frequency-modulated continuous waveform was exploited for sensing in the radar cycle while the modulated single frequency carrier appeared in the communication cycle.
 In addition, the potential of the linear frequency modulated (LFM) waveform and orthogonal frequency division modulated (OFDM) waveform for ISAC was investigated in \cite{saddik2007ultra} and \cite{sturm2011waveform}, respectively.